 Few dishes capture the essence of smoky comfort like blackened chicken tenders.
-It’s a crispy, spice-rubbed bite that turns an everyday dinner into something worth celebrating.
+It’s a crusty, spice-rubbed bite that turns an everyday dinner into something worth celebrating.

 That charred aroma, mingling with the scent of garlic and smoked paprika, somehow draws everyone to the kitchen.